Think of the children!

 Timmy sank into a deep depression, the consumption returned, “his legs aren’t workin’ right no more cor lummy” exclaimed his poor Mother (the Spinning Jenny lady).
 The family prayed for little Timmy to hold on just that bit longer, soon he’d be able to do murders, ain’t no mistake!

-But then a short while later, Timmy died.
+But sadly, a short while later, Timmy died.
 His poverty racked body buried on the hill behind the slag factory.
 His precious Call of Duty disc cradled in his frozen hands.

 The moral is this – don’t abuse the people with stupid update sizes Activision.
 The poor little people like Timmy, who never got to murder anyone…